Ashenafi2022/Enrofloxacin2/README.md

 # Enrofloxacin2
 ## Barekely Madona codes for seven caompartments BPPK model for enrofloxacin in calves
-### 7 compartments: liver, kidney, lungs, muscle, fat, intestine and the rest of the body
+### 9 compartments: liver, kidney, lungs, muscle, fat, intestine, arterial blood, venous blood and the rest of the body

 {A PBPK model for enrofloxacin and its metabolite ciprofloxacin in cattle:
 Model written by ASHENAFI BEYI, on March 2021,